Washington in talks with chipmakers about building U.S. factories

 "We currently think it is in the best interest of the United States and of Intel to explore how Intel could operate a commercial U.S. foundry to supply a broad range of microelectronics," the letter from the Intel CEO added.
 The Trump administration's discussions with chipmakers were reported earlier by the Wall Street Journal, with the report adding that TSMC also has been talking with Apple Inc, one of its largest customers, about building a chip factory in the United States.

-The U.S. Commerce Department, Samsung and Apple did not respond to requests for comment on Sunday.
+The U.S. Commerce Department and Apple did not respond to requests for comment on Sunday.